Skip to content

 • at 24 months in the post-reproductive phase.

-One ovary from each animal was examined histologically (tissue examination), while the second was used for genetic analysis.
+One ovary from each animal was histologically examined (tissue examination), while the other was used for genetic analysis.

-In the tissue samples, the researchers determined, among other things, the number of follicles.
+In the tissue samples, the researchers determined the number of follicles, among other things.
 They also used special staining methods to make the collagen content in the tissue visible.
-Increased collagen deposition is considered a typical feature of fibrosis, an age-related hardening and structural remodeling of the tissue.
+Increased collagen deposition is considered a typical feature of fibrosis, an age-related hardening and structural remodeling of tissue.

-Finally, the team analyzed which immune cells are detectable in the ovary and examined genes whose products could presumably be released from the ovary to other body regions.
+Finally, the team analyzed which immune cells are detectable in the ovary and examined genes whose products might be released from the ovary to other body regions.

 How the Ovaries Change

 The number of follicles decreased significantly with age–this was expected.
-In the mice, the supply was almost exhausted by 18 months, and in the 24-month-old animals, no further significant decline was observed.
+In mice, the supply was almost depleted by 18 months, and in 24-month-old animals, no further significant decline was observed.
 At the same time, there was an increasing remodeling of the tissue, which the researchers attributed mainly to increased collagen deposition.

 On a molecular level, the changes were particularly pronounced.
-When comparing young and post-reproductive mice, the researchers identified 8,515 differentially regulated genes.
+Comparing young and post-reproductive mice, the researchers identified 8,515 differently regulated genes.
 Many genes important for egg maturation, hormone production, and other reproductive processes showed significantly reduced activity.
-At the same time, the activity of genes associated with immune responses, inflammatory processes, and communication between immune cells increased.
+At the same time, the activity of genes associated with immune reactions, inflammatory processes, and communication between immune cells increased.

 More Immune Cells in the Tissue of Post-Reproductive Mice

 The observed genetic changes were also reflected in the tissue.
-The research team found significantly more T-cells, macrophages, and multinucleated giant cells in the ovaries of older animals–all of which are part of the immune system.
-Additionally, the ovaries of the 24-month-old mice continued to differ from those of the 18-month-old animals.
-The researchers interpreted this as indicating that molecular remodeling processes occur even after the end of reproductive capability.
+The research team found significantly more T cells, macrophages, and multinucleated giant cells in the ovaries of older animals–all of which are part of the immune system.
+Additionally, the ovaries of 24-month-old mice continued to differ from those of 18-month-old animals.
+The researchers interpreted this as evidence that molecular remodeling processes occur even after the end of reproductive capability.

-Furthermore, the researchers identified numerous genes whose products could presumably be secreted by the ovary.
+Furthermore, the researchers identified numerous genes whose products might be secreted by the ovary.
 Many of these are associated with inflammatory reactions or immunological processes.
-A possible explanation for this could be that the post-reproductive ovary sends signals to other organs.
+A possible explanation could be that the post-reproductive ovary sends signals to other organs.

 More on the topic